 A bandpass filter should be illuminated with collimated radiation normal (perpendicular) to the surface of the filter.
 The central wavelength will shift slightly to a lower wavelength if the illuminating radiation is not normal to the filter.
 A deviation of less than 3 degrees results in a negligible wavelength shift.
 At large deviations, the wavelength shift is significant, transmittance decreases and the shape of the passband changes.

 When noncollimated radiation impinges on the filter, the result is similar to that stated above.
 In this case, the effect is dependent on the cone angle of the illuminating radiation.
-Varying the angle of incidence from normal can be used to “tune” an interference filter within a limited wavelength range.
+Varying the angle of incidence from normal can be used to “tune” a bandpass filter within a limited wavelength range.

-Interference filters in the UV-VIS-NIR range are subject to environmental deterioration due to moisture penetration of the hygroscopic dielectric layers.
-Though the bandpass and blocking sections of interference filters are laminated with epoxy, a high humidity environment can cause delamination.
+Bandpass filters in the UV-VIS-NIR range are subject to environmental deterioration due to moisture penetration of the hygroscopic dielectric layers.
+Though the bandpass and blocking sections of bandpass filters are laminated with epoxy, a high humidity environment can cause delamination.
 A process known as scribing results in excellent moisture protection.
 Scribing removes all dielectric material from the periphery of a filter, allowing a glass-to-glass epoxy seal that minimizes moisture penetration.
 Our filters are also sealed in a metal ring, but the primary purpose of the ring is to protect the filter from physical damage, particularly the relatively soft color glass.
 We randomly tests our filters in a humidity chamber and our filters routinely pass MIL standard 810E aggravated test protocols of the MIL 810E standard.